sebitir3/OOP-Investment-ePortfolio/README.txt

 3) USER GUIDE:
 Compilition and execution:
 Run the following in a terminal from the main project folder (i.e. stiriba_a1)
-$ javac eportfolio/*.java
+$ javac ePortfolio/*.java
-$ jar cvfe A1.jar eportfolio.Portfolio eportfolio/*.class
+$ jar cvfe A2.jar ePortfolio.Portfolio ePortfolio/*.class
-$ java -jar A1.jar
+$ java -jar A2.jar

 A menu of options will then be presented to the user.
 First, (1) Buy option should be selected first to buy your investment